 On P248L1 (CID #11895): Please add the following sentence on P248L3.

 An HE AP shall not use STBC encoding for a PPDU that carries a Trigger frame.
+Furthermore, it is not recommended to apply beamforming to the legacy portion preamble of a PPDU that carries a Trigger frame.